RickOnGit/WotbMods/README.md

 - Next steps:
  - get the script working on Windows
- - implement a different user interface than the terminal.
+ - implement a more modern graphical interface

+- So if you enjoy the script pls consider to donate anything you want for paying my time spent in the development 🥰